Shreyas765/norp-llm/README.md

 pip install -r requirements.txt
 ```

+For using an OpenAI token, create a folder named `sensitive` and a file `sensitive/openai.txt` that holds the OpenAI key.

 ## Setting up the Redis instance
 In order to set up the Redis instance, use the following commands
 ```